 The average life expectancy of dogs is just 10-13 years which, when compared to people, is nowhere near long enough to be man’s lifelong best friend.
 The lifespan of dogs is also dependent on breed, genetics, and size, and large dogs have shorter life spans than small dogs.
 But just like humans, there are key lifestyle factors that can help to increase your pup’s life expectancy.
 Let’s take a look at the ways you can help your dog live longer.

 1. Feed them a healthy, balanced diet

 A healthy diet is just as important for your pet as for you and your family, and it’s a proven fact that dogs who eat less, live longer.
 1 On the flip side, obese dogs are at risk of life-threatening illnesses, such as heart disease, type 2 diabetes, high blood pressure, kidney disease, and cancer.
 Many commercially produced pet foods are high in fat, salt, and sugar and contain low-quality meat.
 They are often so over-processed that most of the nutrients have been removed.
-Freeze-dried dog food, such as Nature’s Blend, is the closest thing to providing your dog with a raw diet, and it retains all of the vitamins, nutrients, and flavors of the original raw food.
+Freeze-dried dog food is the closest thing to providing your dog with a raw diet, and it retains all of the vitamins, nutrients, and flavors of the original raw food.

 2. Involve them in daily physical activity

 Dogs need plenty of exercise, and the beauty of having a dog is that you’ll also reap the benefits of exercise; exercise will keep your dog’s heart-healthy and help to prevent obesity and heart disease.
 It also tones muscles, aids in metabolism and, importantly, gives your pet a hearty dose of mental stimulation.